by John Tully

 Probably the most obviously science fictional episode of season four, yet it’s strength comes from the character drama.
 In fact with a little rewriting, much of the plot could work equally well as an espionage yarn or a crime thriller.

 Allen Meredith is a brilliant research scientist who has accidentally discovered a process to transfer a person’s mind into another body, whilst experimenting with a mind reading device.
 His mild, bookish personality means he has been taken advantage of for years by his arrogant boss Jack Gregory.
-His strong-willed wife Ann convinces him to kidnap Gregory, swap bodies and embezzle thousands from the business.
+Allen’s strong-willed wife Ann convinces him to kidnap Gregory, swap bodies and embezzle thousands from the business.
 The process is a success but Meredith soon finds that stepping into another man’s life is lot harder than just memorising the name of his wife and his date of birth.
 Particularly when he discovers Gregory is involved in multiple affairs and in debt to a gangster too.
 Meanwhile the combination of Gregory’s alpha male personality in her husband’s body proves irresistible to Ann and together they plot to steal the money and start a new life.

 There’s a trio of excellent performances at the heart of this episode.
 Jack Hedley is splendid at convincingly playing both the powerful Gregory and the unconfident, desperately improvising Meredith trying to act a tough businessman.
 His craggy features, often lending to his casting as officers and other authority types, are marvellously expressive as he reacts and bluffs his way through the day.
 Jack Carlton, a regular face in British films in 50’s and 60’s is almost as good in the mirror role, especially as his seduces Ann to his side.
 There is some interesting ambiguity as to how genuine his feelings for her are.
-Alethea Charlton perhaps best known for her roles in ITV period dramas, as well as two appearances in early Doctor Who, including Hur the cavewoman, is excellent at bringing sympathy to Ann, in what could have been a cardboard hard-boiled role.
+Alethea Charlton perhaps best known for her roles in ITV period dramas, as well as two appearances in early Doctor Who, including Hur the cavewoman in the very first adventure, is excellent at bringing sympathy to Ann, in what could have been a cardboard hard-boiled role.
 Through her we come to understand that her plan is the result of years of frustration (of many kinds) as well as ambition.
 Even though she betrays her husband, she visibly blooms in her attraction to Gregory.
 Thanks to the way the actress plays it, her howl of despair when she realises her dream of a new start has been crushed by her husband’s mistakes is played as a genuine tragedy, rather than a comeuppance.
-It was sad to discover that she died from cancer only five years later.
+It was sad to discover that Alethea Charlton died from cancer only five years later.

 Meredith’s increasingly calamitous evening and the day as he tries to be Jack Gregory have almost a black comedy element.
 His attempts to embezzle the money are laughably ham-fisted and almost immediately discovered, but since everyone thinks he is Gregory they assume he must be having some kind of breakdown.
 On top of that he inflicts a painful night on himself by not knowing that his target has health problems, and he is ill-prepared to deal with all the emotional scenes from the women in his life.
 By the end of the day he has unintentionally destroyed Gregory’s career!